lindascarano/app_taskly/README.md

 * data: where you pass in your array of items to map over,
 * renderItem: it is a function to define how each item is rendered,
 * keyExtractor: if the ype you passed in the FlatList doesn't have id, you will need keyExtractor to generate the unique id in the FlatList Component.
 It let you define a function to extract the unique key from your data(but, if your data consists of objects that have either a key on an id field, than that is used automatically)

+_Data Persistence_

+- AsyncStorage: This is a storage device.
+It is an unencrypted key-value store for React Native.
+It's very similar to localStorage on the web, except in this case the calls are asynchronous.
+         *useEffect() is Synchronous, we use a way to execute an asynchronous function inside useEffect().